JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Kotlin and Java sources for JavaScript

 This plugin only works for Kotlin files so it is recommended that you keep Kotlin and Java files separately (in case the project contains Java files).
-If you don't store them separately , specify the source folder in the `sourceSets` block:
+If you don't store them separately, specify the source folder in the `sourceSets` block:

 <tabs>